Our semiprecious gemstone Snowflake Obsidian is found near Sevier Lake in Millard County, Utah.

 Obsidian is a natural volcanic glass.
 This glassy, lustrous mineral is found in lava flows.
 Obsidian is produced when lava cools very quickly.
 The lava cools so quickly that no crystals can form.

-Metaphysical Properties of Snowflake Obsidian: Snowflake Obsidian enables one to make the best of a bad situation by clearing negative and self-defeating thoughts.
-It grounds ones thinking and helps overcome feelings of poor me or victimization.
+Metaphysical Properties of Snowflake Obsidian: Snowflake Obsidian is believed to help one to make the best of a bad situation by clearing negative and self-defeating thoughts.
+It is also said that Snowflake Obsidian helps ground ones thinking and helps overcome feelings of poor me or victimization.